shaina-12/Interactive-Story-Generation/README.md

 ### Mid Project Review  - Contains Deliverables of Mid Project Review 1
 ### 51_Proposal.pdf - Project Proposal

-## Contribution of Each Team Member in the Project:
+## Contribution of Each Team Member in the Project (Wii be Updated Soon):

 ## References and Bibliography: